 Making a complaint

-A person who believes they have been discriminated against because of their family responsibilities or family status can lodge a complaint with the Commissioner.
+A person who believes they have been discriminated against because of their sexual orientation can lodge a complaint with the Commissioner for Equal Opportunity.
 The onus of proof lies with the person making the complaint.

-The incident or incidents you are including in your complaint must have occurred within the 12 months previous to the date you lodge your Complaint Form.
+The incident or incidents in the complaint must have occurred within the 12 months previous to the date the complaint was lodged.

-In some circumstances the Commissioner may rule there is good reason, or good cause, to include incidents that occurred more than 12 months before the Complaint Form is lodged.
+In some circumstances the Commissioner may decide there is good reason, or good cause, to include incidents that occurred more than 12 months before the Complaint Form is lodged.